sunmockyang/zero-point-three/content/sections/09-Conclusion.md

 That is the case for the 99 per cent Muslim in Tunisia today.

-With such a handful of Tunisian Christians exposing their identities, the 99 per cent have yet to understand and hear their stories.
+With only a handful of Tunisian Christians exposing their identities, the 99 per cent have yet to understand and hear their stories.

 Although there is a responsibility for the Tunisian government and society to respond to this dent in their democracy, the onus is also on the estimated 0.2 per cent of Tunisian Christians.